Search Marketing for Accountants: What 2,344 Victorian Firms Reveal About Digital Visibility

 Lead Capture: The Missing Conversion Layer

-That means 64% of accounting firm websites in Victoria function as digital brochures rather than lead generation tools.
+Most accounting firm websites in Victoria function as digital brochures rather than lead generation tools.
 Visitors land on the site, browse briefly, and leave without any mechanism to capture their details, nurture their interest, or prompt them to make contact.

 Effective lead capture for accounting practices does not require complex technology.
 It requires strategic thinking about what a prospective client needs at the moment they are considering their options.
 Useful approaches include downloadable tax planning guides, free initial consultation offers, compliance checklists, and calculator tools that demonstrate expertise while capturing contact information.